JuliaExtremes/InterpolationIDF.jl/README.md

 ### 2. Latent iGMRF definition

-The grid structure for the latent iGMRFs is defined using the `ìGMRF` function from the package *[GMRF.jl](https://github.com/jojal5/GMRF.jl)*.
+The grid structure for the latent iGMRFs is defined using the `iGMRF` function from the package *[GMRF.jl](https://github.com/jojal5/GMRF.jl)*.
 The set of grid cells where the observations are is defined in $S$ and the remaining grid cells are defined in $\bar{S}$.
 Conditional independant subsets are also defined to improve MCMC performance.

 ```julia
 G = GMRF.iGMRF(m₁,m₂,1,1).G